google/proto-lens/docs/tutorial.md

 ## Map

 `map` fields signify that the type of the field is mapping from one value to another, naturally fitting to the `Data.Map a b` type in Haskell.
-For exmaple:
+For example:
 ``` protobuf
 message Foo {
   map<int32, string> bar = 1;